A Calm Place For Emotional Healing

 And it can shift.

-You are welcome to schedule a free consultation to explore whether this feels like the right fit for you.
+If you’re curious about how this might look for you, you’re welcome to reach out and schedule a free consultation to explore whether this feels like the right fit for you.

 I offer virtual EMDR therapy across Michigan, including Metro Detroit and Grand Rapids, and across Ohio, including Columbus.
 If you’re ready to address the deeper roots of childhood emotional neglect, shame, anxiety, or emotional shutdown, you can schedule a free consultation here.